5 Tips for Line Edits

 Getting into the mindset of line editing requires some warming up, so tackle the easy stuff first.
 Replace redundancies, cliches, and other fillers— it’s simple to do.

-Skim through your book and compile a list of filler words, cliches, and phrases you rely on too much.
+Skim through your manuscript and compile a list of filler words, cliches, and phrases you rely on too much.
 For example, do your characters “freeze” every time something alarming happens?
 Does your villain "sneer" or “chuckle darkly” every chance they get?
 Maybe one of your side characters "widens their eyes" on almost every page of the book.

-Some common examples of cliches for you to eliminate would be: characters letting out breaths they didn’t know they were holding, or descriptions of internal organs in states of distress (e.g. bursting, pounding, or twisting).
+Some common examples of cliches for you to edit out would be: characters letting out breaths they didn’t know they were holding, or descriptions of internal organs in states of distress (e.g. bursting, pounding, or twisting).
 As for filler words, simply find and replace things like “just,” “very,” “due to,” and other instances of imprecise, unnecessary language.

 If you're revising your manuscript in a word processor on your computer, you can simply open your computer’s finding box (Ctrl or Cmd+F), type in the words in question, and then replace each result with something more original!
 After completing this step, your critical eye will be warmed up and ready to continue line editing.

-Slash the adverbs
+Edit out the adverbs

 Examining your word choice is a big component of line editing that allows your story, characters, dialogue, setting, and descriptions to become more vivid and unique.
 A great way to begin this process is by questioning the necessity of your adverbs.
 While it may seem as if they add important information compactly, you’ll find that removing adverbs actually creates opportunities to convey your character’s emotions more adeptly.

 Let’s use the sentence “She ran quickly into the woods” as an example.
-After removing the adverb, this line can be revised to read, “She fled into the woods without looking back,” which offers a more gripping visual.
+After removing the adverb, this line can be edited to read, “She fled into the woods without looking back,” which offers a more gripping visual.
 The same thing can be done with “He hungrily ate the pie,” which can be developed into something more emotive like: “He devoured the pie as if it were the only food left on earth.”
 In both instances, each sentence is more effective without adverbs.

 Slashing adverbs and infusing your sentences with more style will help you develop the muscular writing required for line editing.